JetBrains-Research/KEEPs/KEEP.md

 ### Origin of errors

 TODO: it is possible to bubble errors if they were called with some specific modifier?

+> Actually IMO it should not be useful as Error is an expected result of the function.
+You should not be interested in where exactly `String` were not parsed into `Int`.
+> To bubble this value is the same as to bubble, where the return value became 7 instead of expected 42.

 ### Local error unions